ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 }
 ```

-**Step 2:** Now we need to initialize the project using a View Code approach:
+**Step 2:** You need to initialize the project using a View Code approach:

 1. Still in the method `scene`, give the name `windowScene` to the `guard let` already created for us by Xcode: